Nonlinear2/Bread-Engine/readme.md

 # Installation

+*Please note that the engine requires a cpu with AVX2 support.*

+### Windows

 ***You can download precompiled binaries for Windows in the release section.***

-*Please note that the engine requires a cpu with AVX2 support.*
+### Linux

+To use the engine on linux, you need to build the project yourself.
+You can find more details on how to do this below.

+---

 If you want to check whether everything is working properly, you can run the executable and write the following commands one after the other: